Notgnoshi/notgnoshi.github.io/_posts/2015-12-08-creative-horror-project.md

 Feeling like she won the lottery, Melany promised herself that she would resume her trek to the chemistry building and study for her upcoming exam once she unloaded her box of goodies to her car.
 Surprisingly, it was a promise she kept, though she frequently wished she could turn her attention to her new acquisition.

-It was a successful study session, but when she finished, she was far too exhausted for more mental effort, so Melany drove to her apartment and lost herself for a few hours in the harm loving embrace of Netflix.
+It was a successful study session, but when she finished, she was far too exhausted for more mental effort, so Melany drove to her apartment and lost herself for a few hours in the warm loving embrace of Netflix.

 After sleeping in the next morning and performing the typical college student morning routine, she made it to her desk right as her humanities professor began lecturing.
 Melany had a full day of classes right up until the hour before her Abstract Algebra exam.
 She was an astoundingly intelligent student, and knew exactly what and how to study for the exam.